rajnandinimukherjee/kpi-scattering/READ_ME.md

 however, one can go through the entire analysis step-by-step if they wish using the other scripts in this folder.

-Refer to the Wiki for the full description.
+Refer to the [Wiki](https://github.com/rajnandinimukherjee/kpi-scattering/wiki) for a more complete description.